Stocks end lower after mixed jobs data as technology collapses again - ExBulletin

 Brian Jacobsen, senior investment strategist at Allspring Global Investments, said hourly wages for leisure and hospitality workers rose 14% from the previous year.
 This is a big step forward for a group that represents about one in eight workers in the private sector.

-That’s a strong report, Jacobsen said, and likely confirms for the Fed that it should stay focused more on rate hikes than continuing to pump massive amounts of aid into the economy.
+“This is a solid report,” Jacobsen said, “and probably confirms for the Fed” that it should stay focused more on raising rates than continuing to pump massive amounts of aid into the economy.

 Record rates have been one of the main reasons for the stock market’s race to record highs since the start of the pandemic.
 When bonds earn little interest, people are willing to pay higher prices for stocks and other investments.